singuliere/enough/docs/extending.rst

 Cookie Cutter
 ^^^^^^^^^^^^^

 We can use cookiecutter for creating scenario.
-Il will ask for some variables and apply them in the template defined in the `cookiecutter` directory:
+It will ask for some variables and apply them in the template defined in the `cookiecutter` directory:

 ::